jaymzh/pius/README.md

 it's very difficult to do **right**: signing each UID separately and emailing it off is not something tools make easy.
 I wanted to solve both of those problems and make signing keys the right and most secure way easier and faster.
-PIUS and it's related tools make this process simple, faster, and easier to get right.
+PIUS and its related tools make this process simple, faster, and easier to get right.

 ## Usage